johannesvollmer/exrs/GUIDE.md

 ### Samples
 Currently, only flat samples are supported.
 These do not contain deep data.
 Construct flat samples directly using `FlatSamples::F16(samples_vec)`, `FlatSamples::F32(samples_vec)`, or `FlatSamples::U32(samples_vec)`.
-The vector contains all samples of the layer, row by row (bottom up), from left to right.
+The vector contains all samples of the layer, row by row (from top to bottom), from left to right.

 ### Levels
 Optionally include Mip Maps or Rip Maps.